vishaldas72/YonoAssessMent/README.md

 **uv lock fails locally with asyncpg compile error** — your local uv picked Python 3.13.
 Pin to 3.11 to match Docker: `cd backend && echo "3.11" > .python-version && rm -rf .venv && uv sync`.

 **Want to wipe and start clean** — `make clean` (stops and deletes the Postgres volume).
-Note: also deletes all agents, workflows, conversations.
+Note: also deletes all agents, workflows, and conversations.

 ---

 ## License

-This is a hiring challenge submission.
-Not licensed for redistribution.
+MIT